Koverse/documentation/kc-docs/connectionsUserDocumentation.rst

 Users
 -----
 From the Users tab, you will see the User Management page.
 Here you can change an account to a user (if the account is currently an admin) or change an account to an admin (if the account is currently a user), disable or enable an account, and change the password for an account.

 .. image:: ../kc-docs/user_administration.png

 Groups
 ------
 Groups can be used to give a number of users specific permissions.

 To create a group, click on the Groups tab and click "CREATE GROUP".
 You will be asked to give the group a name and description.

-Each group can only be assigned permissions for one attribute on one entity.
+Each group can only be assigned permissions for one  on one object.

 Assigning groups permissions is useful in cases such as sales territoties.
-For example, a company may have a state attribute that is used to set up regions:
+For example, a company may have a state field that is used to set up regions:

-- West Coast sales group gets permissions for entities with State attribute values WA, OR, or CA
+- West Coast sales group gets permissions for entities with State values WA, OR, or CA
-- Rocky Mountains sales group gets permissions for entities with State attribute values ID, MT, WY, CO, AZ, or NM
+- Rocky Mountains sales group gets permissions for entities with State values ID, MT, WY, CO, AZ, or NM
 - A Wesetern Sales VP would be added as a user to both sales groups to be able to view all western states.

 Create a Group
 ++++++++++++++
 To create a group, from the Groups tab, click on "CREATE GROUP".

 You will be asked to: